 In recent years we have noticed an increase in mice and rodent populations in the Northern Michigan area.
-We generally deal with four types of mice in our area: the white footed mouse, house mouse, deer mice, and field mice.
-White footed mice are nocturnal and will enter the home through the corners, dormers, and sometimes the ridge vent.
-People generally assume there is a squirrel in the attic, when really it is the white footed mouse.
-Deer mice, field mice and house mice enter the house at low points through crawl space doors and vents or underneath garage door seals.
+We generally deal with four types of mice in our area: white-footed mice, house mice, deer mice, and field mice.
+White-footed mice are nocturnal and will enter a structure(s) through the corners, dormers, and sometimes the ridge vent.
+People generally assume there is a squirrel in the attic, when really it is the white-footed mouse.
+Deer mice, field mice, and house mice enter the structure(s) at low points through crawl space doors and vents or underneath garage door seals.

-Mice have been known to gnaw and chew into homes, cabins, restaurants, hotels, factories, nursing homes, hospitals, food processing plants, commercial kitchens, RV’s, air conditioning units, heat pumps, outbuildings, and airplanes causing damage.
-They will also urinate and defecate inside causing a variety of health issues such as Salmonellosis and Hantavirus.
-In addition to health risks, mice also pose problems to metals, electronics, and wiring.
-Mice gnaw and chew on wiring that can cause fires in any of the areas listed above.
+Mice have been known to gnaw and chew into virtually any structure including homes, cabins, restaurants, hotels, factories, nursing homes, hospitals, food processing plants, commercial kitchens, RV’s, air conditioning units, heat pumps, outbuildings, and airplanes causing damage.
+They will then urinate and defecate inside causing a variety of health issues such as salmonellosis and hantavirus.
+In addition to health risks, mice also pose problems to metals, electronics, and wiring, all of which are fire risks.